-Published on Januar 9th, 2012 | by Gerald Hensel2
+Published on January 9th, 2012 | by Gerald Hensel2

-Social Media Management Software.
-Check Out Altimeter’s New Buyer’s Guide.So once you have given all the presentations about the value of Social Media and explained that a fan is not worth $2.38 (or something) you will – at some point – face the challenge of managing real time interaction with your customer.
+So once you have given all the presentations about the value of Social Media and explained that a fan is not worth $2.38 (or something) you will – at some point – face the challenge of managing real time interaction with your customer.
 Here SMMS, a type of software especially designed to support the management of complex social interaction platforms, are usually your weapons of choice.
 Especially in a world in which any major enterprise has to be able to manage its 178 social media accounts in average.

 SMMS are there to reduce the complexity of large real time social media platforms.
 And there are many, many different vendors on the market.
 From Hootsuite to BuddyMedia, from Wildfire to Spredfast, no two vendors are alike and there is no one-fit-for-all SMMS-solution.
 Altimeter’s new “Strategy to Manage Social Media Proliferation” serves as a great overview over the SMMS-scene and offers metrics to support the choice for specific vendors based on the social objectives of your organisation.